 - CPU call intercepts

-In order to successfully hide the keys given this scenario, according to Brecht Wyseur , we can take the following steps assuming we are trying to white-box a block cipher:
+To successfully hide the keys given this scenario, according to Brecht Wyseur, we can take the following steps assuming we are trying to white-box a block cipher:

 - Tabularizing: Transform all other operations to also use lookup tables.
 This is possible because lookup tables can describe any function.